Printing Terms

 Office Reprographic Paper

-commonly referred to as reprographic paper, includes a variety of business paper grades (both cut-size and copier rolls), like bond, mimeo, duplicator, and reproduction papers.
+Commonly referred to as reprographic paper, includes a variety of business paper grades, both cut-size and copier rolls, such as bond, mimeo, duplicator, and reproduction papers.
 See also bond paper, electronic printing, and xerography.

 Off-machine Coating